jameskantor-ML/image-classification-port-to-pytorch/README.md

 ## Contact

-For questions or collaboration: [Your contact information]
+For questions or collaboration: james.kantor@gmail.com

 ---